site banner

 Trevelyan had a vendetta against the British because they betrayed his parents and left them to die.
 They later recruited him to be an agent for MI6 and figured he wouldn’t have remembered what they did because he was a young kid.
 He hid is true motivations until he became a fully trained spy and turned on the British just as they did to him.

 That was the whole point of the story.
+It was a story about vengeance.
 I don’t blame him one bit.
-If my adoptive country did that to my family I’d hide my true intentions as well and turn on and fight them with everything I’d learned and mastered.
+If my adoptive country did that to my family and friends I’d conceal my true intentions as well, and turn on and fight to dismantle and destroy them with everything I’d learned and mastered.
 The “bank robber” element was an insignificant sidebar to the main plot point.

 At the end of the day, Alec was a traitor.
 He smiled at his colleagues every day while secretly he plotted to undermine everything they were working to protect.
 I find it hard to think of such a man as a hero.